 What you eat and drink may affect your ulcer and increase pain levels.
 Aggravating foods may include:

 - Mustard seeds

 It is recommended that eating 5-6 small meals a day (rather than 3 larger ones) may be better for most people with stomach ulcers and cause less aggravation.
-A fibre rich diet consisting of lots of fresh fruit (avoiding citrus fruits) and vegetables are also recommended.
+A fibre-rich diet consisting of lots of fresh fruit (avoiding citrus fruits) and vegetables is also recommended.
 Also, try to avoid eating within 3 hours of going to bed.